framely/community/docs/guide/glossary.md

 - **Partial Expression**: Exemplar that specify how to find value for given slot from the conversation history, in order to full understand user utterance when there are pronoun in there, i.e. "what is the weather over there" implies user want to to know weather of the $city$?
 Pronoun Expression(experimental): for each slot, entity, builder can specify which pronoun is used to refer these, so that builder do not need to supply partial expression.
 - **Pronoun Expression**: For each slot, entity, builder can specify which pronoun is used to refer these, so that builder do not need to supply partial expression.

+## Code Expression
+Code expressions (in Kotlin) can be evaluated dynamically by runtime.
+Code expression can be used independently or embedded in templates.
+Since the skills/frames/entities defined on the platform are directly compiled into Kotlin source code, so it is possible to use arbitrary Kotlin code expression in predefined places to specify the interaction logic.
+For example, in value recommendation, we can use code expression to indicate which function, and how it should be invoked to provide the desired list of instances for user to choose from.

+## Text Generation
+To be able to easily interact with users in different language, we use text generation module to translate the same semantics or dialog act into different natural text.
+For now we focus on the template based generation.

+To make building multi-language chatbot, builder can specify text generation templates to create desired sentence for user to make it easy for user get to their goal quickly and effortlessly.

+### Dialog Act

+### Template
+In both prompt and response, we need to specify what chatbot say to user.
+This is accomplished by template.
+Template is just string with code expression embedded in it.
+One way of encoding the embedded code expression is to surround them with `${}`, the code expression inside `${}` will be evaluated to string and then concatenated with rest of static content to form the final message for user.

+### Prompt
+Use these templates to create question to guide user towards their goal.
+Examples include: "where do you want to go?", and "Are you sure you want to it to be extremely spicy?"

+### Response
+The services that user want are generally accessed via some form APIs, and result from the APIs will be some structured information.
+Response are the template to turn these structured result into natural text.